Key insights from the 2026 BOMA International Medical Real Estate Conference panels are summarized below:

 Health systems are increasingly relying on third-party developers to manage costs, budgets, and execution risk.
 This reflects a broader trend of separating real estate development from clinical operations, allowing health systems to focus capital on care delivery.

-The consensus is that rates will stay “higher for longer,” but what matters most is the predictability and availability of both debt and equity capital.
-Some participants expect modest cap rate compression over the next 6–12 months, suggesting cautious optimism.
+The consensus is that rates will stay “higher for longer,” but what matters most is the availability of efficient debt and equity capital.
+Some panel participants expect modest cap rate compression over the next 6–12 months, suggesting cautious optimism.

 Standardization and Flexibility in Facility Design